meimei13/erlyeditor/README.md

 ### Notes on implementation

-I use refs to [access child video components](https://facebook.github.io/react/docs/more-about-refs.html#summary).
-The typical use case for refs is that the parent component is already aware of what it's children are and just needs to gain reference to them.
-In my case using refs wasn't so straight forward.
-I am supplying a component for other developers to use and they may add any number of <Video />s.

 If you're going to implement your own video component it should provide the following public API methods (according to videoAPIShape):